VictorNalu/alx-system_engineering-devops/command_line_for_the_win/README.md

 2. I created the directories.

-3. Then, I used the 'put' command to move the images from my local machine to the remote server.
+3. Then, I used the 'put "filename"' command to move the images from my local machine to the remote server.

 4. I also installed a VSCODE SFTP extension that I could use to view the files in the directory in real time.